 New Jersey law requires all drivers to have insurance on their motor vehicles.
 A driver must have insurance coverage of $15,000 for the injury or death of a person; $30,000 for the injury or death of more than one person; and $5,000 for property damage.
-The penalties for driving without insurance are hard core indeed.
-For a first time offense the fines are $300 to $1000, and a loss of your driver’s license for 1 year.
-Additionally, you will also have to pay surcharges for three years in the amount of $250 per year.
+The penalties for driving without insurance are hard core.
+For a first time offense, the fines are $300 to $1000, and a loss of your license for 1 year.
+Additionally, you will have to pay surcharges for three years in the amount of $250 per year.

-The penalties for a second offense driving without insurance are even worse.
-The fines are up to $5,000, there is a 2 years license suspension, and there is also a 14-day mandatory jail term, and an additional mandatory 30 days of community service.
+The penalties for a second time driving without insurance are even worse.
+The fines are up to $5,000, there is a 2 years license suspension, and there is a 14-day, mandatory jail term, and an additional mandatory 30 days of community service.
 The penalties for driving without insurance are very strict and they cause excessive hardship for many drivers.
 Therefore, the sentencing exposure makes driving without insurance one of the harshest traffic laws in New Jersey.
-A driver charged with driving without insurance faces even more penalties than a DWI case.
+A driver charged with driving without insurance faces even more penalties than a DWI charge.
 A person conviction of driving without insurance faces a 1 year loss of his driver’s license.
-Meanwhile, a person who is convicted of a first time DWI typically only loses his driver’s license for only 3 to 7 months.
+Meanwhile, person who is convicted of a first time DWI typically only loses his driver’s license for only 3 to 7 months.

 2. What does the no driving without insurance statute specify?

 N.J.S.A.
 39:6B-1 (Maintenance of motor vehicle liability insurance coverage) provides: